7 Key Things To Know When Starting Over in Life

 The unfortunate, unfair, and unexpected misfortune that comes our way should usually not actually be surprising to us.
-When we really stop to and think a situation through, we are generally to the ones that are to blame.
+When we really stop and think a situation through, we are generally the ones that are to blame.

 This is a straightforward and quick way to get some perspective on your situation and start moving forward.